ceph/ceph/doc/cephfs/fs-nfs-exports.rst

     $ ceph nfs export delete <clusterid> <binding>

-It deletes an export in cluster based on pseudo root name (binding).
+It deletes an export in an NFS Ganesha cluster.

+<clusterid> is the NFS Ganesha cluster ID.

+<binding> is the pseudo root path (must be an absolute path).

 List CephFS Export
 ==================